 check that the information given to students matches with actual practice.

-hold specific meetings where staff discuss student issues and concerns and identify and address these early, as part of regular International Department meetings: (specify meetings, eg. international staff or teacher team meetings/ student case conferences)
+hold specific meetings where staff discuss student issues and concerns and identify and address these early, as part of regular International Department meetings

-keep records of all complaints received, the steps taken to resolve them and outcomes in each case (state where, eg eSchool/ specific file).
+keep records of all complaints received, the steps taken to resolve them and outcomes in each case via eSchool interview records

 communicate with parents about concerns expressed by their child and how the school is addressing these concerns.